jedi-academy/learn-2420/data/tutorials/setup01.md

 An added bonus: it will be hard to forget your passwords :D

+Remember to "eject" the install disk from your VM, or else you will just reboot into the installer!!!

 ##You should be good to go!

 Once you have your "client" VM fully setup, feel free to play with CentOS.
 There will be readings / online videos assigned for you to absorb before next week's class, when we dive into Linux in earnest!

+**Note:** nothing needs to be handed in for this.
+If you don't get your VM working, you will be hooped in this course, and ACIT2620, and pretty much most of level 3 and 4.
+**This is about survival, not about marks!!**